hynesc/telco-churn/README.md

 You can view the deployed interactive application here:
 **[https://telco-churn-analysis.streamlit.app/](https://telco-churn-analysis.streamlit.app/)**

+## Key Features

+-   **Interactive Prediction**: Use sliders and dropdowns to input customer data and receive a churn prediction.
+-   **Clear Results**: The app displays a clear, understandable prediction of whether a customer is likely to churn.
+-   **Prediction Confidence**: Shows the model's confidence score (probability) for each prediction.
+-   **Optimized Model**: Powered by a pruned logistic regression model that has been optimized through feature selection for efficiency and interpretability.

 ## 1. Problem Statement

 The goal of this project is to build a model that can predict which customers of a telecom company are most likely to "churn" (cancel their subscription).
 By identifying these at-risk customers, the business can proactively offer incentives or support to retain them, which is often more cost-effective than acquiring new customers.